Discovering Your Enneagram Type, As Well As Your Favorite Movie Stars

 Type One.
 The Reformer.

 The principled, idealistic Type.
-One’s are ethical and conscientious, with a strong sense of right and wrong.
+Ones are ethical and conscientious, with a strong sense of right and wrong.
 They are teachers and crusaders, always striving to improve things but afraid of making a mistake.
 Well organized, orderly, and fastidious, they try to maintain high standards but can slip into being critical and perfectionistic.
-They typically have problems with repressed anger ( resentment) and impatience.
-At their best, healthy Ones are wise, discerning, realistic, and noble, as well as morally heroic.
+Ones are reliable, fair and honest.
+You earn love by being perfect and worry about getting it right.

 Examples of ones are Jack Canfield, Robert Kiyosaki, Batman, Superman, Plato and Gandhi

-If you are a One, you can begin the process of your growth by beginning to hand back the responsibility for things to others, and increase your fun and relaxation.
+If you are a One, you can begin the process of your growth by beginning to hand back the responsibility for things to others and increase your fun and relaxation.

 Type Two.
 The Helper.